 Dual-Listed Courses

-Departments must request permission to offer Dual-listed courses at the graduate level in conjunction with 300-400 level undergraduate courses.
-The request is made to the Graduate Curriculum and Catalog Committee.
-If the dual-listed courses are also experimental courses (400X/500X), submit the experimental course form to the Scheduling Office, 10 Enrollment Services, AND attach an approved copy of the experimental course form(s) to the dual –listed
+Dual-listed courses are courses that are offered at the graduate level in conjunction with 300-400 level undergraduate courses.
+The most common are the 4XX/5XX combinations.
+Dual-listed courses permit undergraduate and graduate students to be in the same class but to receive credit under two different course numbers.

+The Graduate Curriculum and Catalog Committee (GCCC) must approve all dual listed courses.

-Experimental courses are submitted through the CIMX systemrequest.
+Experimental courses are submitted through the CIMX system.
+Already existing courses need to have a Propose Dual-Listed Courses approved and then the course descriptions changed in the catalog, if needed.

+Both courses must be offered at the same time and cannot be separated into two separate classes or sections.

-Dual-listed courses permit undergraduate and graduate students to be in the same class but to receive credit under two different course numbers. must be Credit in the graduate course is not available to students who have received credit in the corresponding undergraduate coursundergraduate course is not available if the student has received credit in the coursee.
+Credit in the graduate course is not available to students who have received credit in the corresponding undergraduate course.
+Credit in the undergraduate course is not available if the student has received credit in the graduate course

 Both graduates and undergraduates receive the same amount of credit for the course, but additional work is required of all graduate students taking the course under the graduate-level course number.

-This extra work may take the form of additional reading, projects, examinations, or other assignments as determined by the instructor.
+Extra work for graduate students may take the form of additional reading, projects, examinations, or other assignments as determined by the instructor.
+It may not include working as a teaching assistant for the course.

 The instructor must be a member of the Graduate Faculty or a Graduate Lecturer.

-Each dual-listed course is designated in the catalog with the phrase “Dual-listed with,” although the student’s official transcript of credits, both graduate and undergraduate, does not identify dual-listed courses as such.
-There is a limit to the number of dual-listed course credits that may be used to meet the requirement for an advanced degree.
-(For information about procedures for requesting permission to offer dual-listed courses, faculty should consult the Graduate Faculty Handbook.).
+Each dual-listed course is designated in the catalog with the phrase “Dual-listed with,” and each course has the same name and same description.
+(For information about procedures for requesting permission to offer dual-listed courses, faculty should consult the Graduate Faculty Handbook, Appendix F.).

 In reviewing proposals for dual-listed courses, this committee needs to understand the department’s rationale for offering the course.
-When a department submits a request, an explanation should be given of the purpose served by the course and include criteria used by the department to determine if the course is suitable for dual-listing. needs toPlease submit the proposal in electronic form as a word attachment to grad_college@iastate.edu.
+When a department submits a request, it should include

+an explanation should be given of the purpose served by the course, and

+criteria used by the department to determine if the course is suitable for dual-listing.
+The form Propose Dual-Listed Courses needs to be submitted with all requests for dual listing.

 The following information should be included in the proposal: